-- 501 EGYPTOLOGY I 3 credits The history and antiquities of ancient Egypt. - ASSYRIOLOGY 504 - (May be repeated for credit with another cuneiform language) Prerequisite: permission of instructor.
+3 credits (May be repeated for credit with another cuneiform language) Prerequisite: permission of instructor.
 The Akkadian language.

-597,8 READING AND RESEARCH IN THE ANCIENT NEAR EAST 1-3 credits - Prerequisite: permission of instructor.
-Advanced work in various aspects of Ancient Near Eastern Studies (Archaeology, Assyriology, Egyptology, etc.).
+597,8 READING AND RESEARCH IN THE ANCIENT NEAR EAST 1-3 credits Prerequisite: permission of instructor.
+Advanced work in various aspects of Ancient Near East-ern Studies (Archaeology, Assyriology, Egyptology, etc.).